hackoregon/data-science-pet-containers/images/jupyter/README.md

 1. Create a file named `.env` for your environment variables.
 This name appears in the top-level `.gitignore` file and thus will not be checked into Git!
 2. In `.env`, define the environment variables:

-    -   `CONTAINER_JUPYTER_PORT`: the port you want the Jupyter notebook server to listen on in the container
+    -   `CONTAINER_JUPYTER_PORT`: the port you want the Jupyter notebook server to listen on in the container.
+The host port will be the same, so make sure it's not in use elsewhere.
-    -   `HOST_JUPYTER_PORT`: the host port you want to use to browse to the Jupyter notebook server

     Example:

-        CONTAINER_JUPYTER_PORT=8888
-        HOST_JUPYTER_PORT=8889
+        CONTAINER_JUPYTER_PORT=8889

 3. Type `docker-compose up`.
 Don't run this in the background; you'll need to copy an authentication key from the terminal.